thethistlebros/saburnia-site/README.txt

-Saburnia v17 site — Helvetica 12pt, logo 18px tall, bottom image fixed at 25vh.
+Saburnia v18 — Bottom image removed.
+Helvetica 12pt, logo 18px, and all other pages unchanged.